-Vic was up for it.
-Soon he was driving Tommy to Coral Gables down I-95.
-Jace rode along without Vic being aware he was there.
-Tommy had to ride pussy, which pleased homophiliac Vic, who slung an arm around the boy.
+Vic is up for it.
+Soon he’s driving Tommy to Coral Gables down I-95.
+Jace rides along without Vic being aware he’s there.
+Tommy has to ride pussy, which pleases homophiliac Vic, who slings an arm around the boy.

-They banged on Michael’s back door.
-Jenna and he answered.
-They both rushed to Jace, Jenna hugging him and Michael pounding him on the back.
-Vic was totally confused; Tommy said he’d explain later.
+They bang on Michael’s back door.
+Jenna and he answer.
+They both rush to Jace, Jenna hugging him and Michael pounding him on the back.
+Vic is totally confused; Tommy says he’ll explain later.

 “How’d you end up with ol’ Vic and Tommy?
 I thought you were hand-cuffed to Tim for life.”